Are you a food lover visiting Atlanta? In this post, I share 10 Atlanta culinary experiences you won’t want to miss.

 Stay Nearby: W Atlanta Downtown

-If you are wondering how it became known as the Sweet Auburn Curb Market, it stems from the market’s location near the Sweet Auburn neighborhood, where black-owned businesses thrived and wealthy black Atlantans called home in the 1940s-1960s.
-Though black vendors were relegated to selling their goods outside the market during the Jim Crow era, that didn’t stop large crowds from curbside shopping.
+Wondering how it became known as the Sweet Auburn Curb Market?
+The name stems from the market’s location near the Sweet Auburn neighborhood, where Black-owned businesses thrived and wealthy Black Atlantans called home in the 1940s-1960s.
+Though Black vendors were relegated to selling their goods outside the market during the Jim Crow era, that didn’t stop large crowds from curbside shopping.

 Plan Your Visit To Sweet Auburn Curb Market